18F/public-benefits/README.md

 ---

 ### Missouri Medicaid Management Information System (MMIS) modernization
 Following our initial collaboration with the State of Missouri through our [first engagement with CMS](https://github.com/18F/human-services#hhscms-w-mo-mn--wy---mmis-modernization-path-analysis), we began working directly with the state of Missouri to assist them in the development of a modular procurement strategy for modernizing their legacy MMIS system.
+We began our work focused on individuals who receive coverage through spend down services, but paused the work prior to the procurement phase.

 **People:**
 [Jessie Posilkin](https://github.com/jposi), [Ed Mullen](https://github.com/edmullen), [Steven Reilly](https://github.com/stvnrlly), [Michael Torres](https://github.com/mtorres253), [Randy Hart](https://github.com/randyhart)